 How much are the park entrance fees?

 TANAPA manages the Tanzanian National Parks, the exceptions being Selous and Ngorongoro Conservation Area.
 The conservation fees for 2016 and 2017 are as follows: Kilimanjaro (US$ 70); Serengeti (US$ 60); Arusha, Tarangire and Lake Manyara (US$ 45); Ruaha, Saadani, Mkomazi, Udzunga (US$ 30).
 Permits are per person and valid for 24 hours.
-Entry fee for your Roadtrip vehicle is Tsh 20,000 per car.
+Entry fee for your Roadtrip vehicle is Tsh 35,000 per vehicle per day.
 Public campsites which are managed by TANAPA costs US$ 30 pp/pn.
 So-called special campsites, a concession given to a private safari outfitter to operate a mobile camp, costs US$ 50 pp/pn.
 If you are staying in a private mobile camp, ask if TANAPA camping fees are included in the price.
-The fee for the Ngorongoro Conservation is US$ 60 per person per 24 hours, plus the vehicle fee of Tsh 20,000.
+The fee for the Ngorongoro Conservation is US$ 60 per person per 24 hours, plus the vehicle fee of Tsh 35,000.
 This is payable by all who enter the conservation area, even if you are only in transit to and from Serengeti National Park.
 If you want to enter the crater, you have to pay the additional Crater Service Fee of US$ 250 per vehicle each time you go down the crater.
 Selous is a private game reserve.
 Conservation fees are US$ 65 per person.
+Park fees for the Selous Game Reserve need to be paid in advance before arriving to the gate.
+They do not accept cash or credit card payment on arrival.
 Kindly note that Value Added Tax (VAT) of 18% will be applied to all of these entrance costs from July 2016.

 How are the road conditions?